lserraga/FTP/README.md

   -----------

   The ftp server and client allows a user to setup retrieve and store files from and to the server and get directory listing of the server.
+It uses the C++ socket library in Linux.

   Documentation
   -------------